 For price to fall, sell orders have to become bigger than buy orders.

 So, the smart money traders’ sell positions (sell orders) need to overwhelm the buy positions (buy orders) coming from traders buying.

 Large range candles reveal the exact moment that happens.

-The tipping point where the sells outdo the buys, causing price to nosedive – the plunge comes from the sell positions outweighing the buy positions.
+The tipping point where the sells become bigger than the buys, causing price to nosedive – the decline comes from the sell positions outweighing the buy positions.

 Engulfing patterns form under the same process:

 Here’s another one for ya…

 Price only reverses from the supply zone after a bearish, large range candle forms.